Fil-end/Global_Optimization_Lib/README.md

 ## Tips

-  Here we bind `calculator_method:LASP` to `SSW` while `calculator_method: MACE` to `GA`.
+  &emsp;Here we bind `calculator_method:LASP` to `SSW` while `calculator_method: MACE` to `GA`.
     (Currently, our main choice in `asop` is `calculator_method: LASP` to `SSW`, because `SSW` is a much more efficient global optimization algorithm than `GA`).

 ## Developing

-  Here, the I/O between `ase.Atoms` and global optimization packages, like `mealpy` is under development.
+  &emsp;Here, the I/O between `ase.Atoms` and global optimization packages, like `mealpy` is under development.
     (Maybe include more `io` for global optimization algorithms like `COA`, `GWO` and etc.)
-  Currently, we are testing the effciency of `GWO`, and in my further research, more global optimization methods
+  &emsp;Currently, we are testing the effciency of `GWO`, and in my further research, more global optimization methods
     will be applied and restored in this library.

 ## Importance